jimsproul/phpmvc/README.md

 ### Getting this code to work

 **Apache**
 It is assumed that you have installed a Php development environment and will place this code is a folder off the Apache document root.
 If you are using a vhost you will have to adjust.

+*NOTE* If you do not use localhost/phpmvc as you based URL you may need to adjust the .htaccess files.